ace-dent/gbc-hw/gbc-census/docs/notes.md

 The census collects the following information for each device:

-- `Date` - The day of data collection.
+- `Date` - The day when data was collected.
 - `Serial number` - The unique alphanumeric identifier for each device, labelled on the rear of the unit (e.g. `CH12345678`).
 It is the _key_ for the census by which data is sorted.
 - `Model` - The model identifier from the larger rear label (e.g. `C/CGB-EUR`).
 When not clearly visible or absent, marked as 'Missing'.
 If a replica label is detected, it is marked as 'Reproduction'.
 - `PCB #` - PCB revision number with leading zero: `02` to `06`, or `Blank` (for `СGВ-СРU-01` boards).
 Printed under the lower-left battery terminal.
 It indicates what CPU stepping may be present in the device.
 - `Panel (A-B)` - The two hyphen-separated numbers on the PCB, below the revision (e.g. `1-2`).
-It corresponds to the PCB manufacturing process.
-Where a number is not clearly visible, it is marked with `?`.
+The silk screened numbers correspond to the individual PCB panel, for traceability of the manufacturing process.
+Where a digit is not clearly visible, it is marked with `?`.
 - `Shell` - The shell design style (details [here](gbc-shells.md)).
 - `Source` - Origin of the data.
 Normally the country code (ISO 3166-1 alpha-2), followed by the website.